 Ultimate authority to govern student conduct rests with the University's Board of Regents.
-The Board of Regents has delegated authority to the President.
-Subsequently, the University President grants authority to the Vice President for Enrollment and Student Experience to assume responsibility to oversee execution of the Code of Student Conduct.
-When appropriate, the Vice President for Enrollment and Student Experience may delegate conduct authority to additional University officials and committees in keeping with University policies, rules, and regulations.
+The Board of Regents has delegated authority to the President of the University.
+Subsequently, the President grants authority to the Division of Enrollment & Student Experience through the Assistant Vice President and Dean of Students, to the Office of Student Conduct and the Office of Institutional Equity (Title IX).

+The Office of Student Conduct assumes the responsibility to oversee the administration of the Student Code of Conduct.
+When appropriate, the Office of Student Conduct may delegate conduct authority to additional University officials (e.g., Housing and Residence Life staff) and committees (e.g., University Disciplinary Committee) in keeping with University policies, rules, and regulations.